 These are stand-alone boxes crafted to hold one or two bicycles per unit.
 They are a good choice for long-term bike storage and are extremely secure since they not only prevent theft but also guard against vandalism and weather.

 Bike lockers come in a rectangular box shape or a triangle where the handlebars of the bike face the wider side of the container, securing bicycles with a lock.
 The lock system depends on whether the bike lockers are rented out ahead of time, or they are on a first-come, first served basis.
 For the former a specific key is provided to the owner, the latter operates on a rental system.
 These are easy to spot.
 There are proper signs which guide the cyclist to the parking area.
 They are built on well-lit areas which are visible to the eyes of the passerby for the safety of the bikes.
 Sometimes, attendants are placed to guard the lockers and increase security.

 Bike lockers are often made from steel, reinforced fiberglass, and plastics.
 They should be easy to spot for cyclists.
 Automated bike storage is also gaining popularity.
 These store the bicycles underground with users inserting a microchip card with a code in order to access their bikes.

-3. Bike Lockups
+3. Bicycle Parking Lockups

 Bike lockups shelter multiple bicycles under one roof.
 Bike lockups provide the maximum security from elements and ensure that there is no theft of personal belongings.
 There are two types of bike lockups – bike parking stations and bike rooms.